Tanja Bueltmann is a citizens’ rights campaigner and founder of EU Citizens’ Champion.

 Forced to apply to stay in our own home?
 Shameful doesn’t get more shameful than that.

-While Tanja continues to campaign for the safeguarding of citizens’ rights in the way promised by Vote Leave, the Prime Minister and the EU, she recognises the importance of working with the provisions set out in the Withdrawal Agreement to ensure that no EU citizen is left behind if Brexit goes ahead.
+While Tanja continues to campaign for the safeguarding of citizens’ rights in the way promised by Vote Leave, the Prime Minister and the EU, she recognises the importance of working with the provisions set out in the Withdrawal Agreement: if Brexit goes ahead, the agreements reached therein are problematic in many ways, but they do provide some certainty that is desperately needed.
 That is why Tanja supports the future plans of the3million that centre on outreach for EU citizens to ensure all are well-informed about settled status, and monitoring the Home Office.

 Campaigning is only one part of Tanja’s story, however.
 In ‘normal’ life she is a Professor of History, with a specific focus on diaspora and migration history, at Northumbria University in Newcastle upon Tyne.
 So in professional terms too Tanja has an interest in Brexit.